HomeResources › Google Ads vs. LSA for Plumbers

 Lead Quality Comparison

 In most plumbing markets, Local Services Ads tend to produce higher-quality leads.
-Customers trust the Google Guaranteed badge and are usually ready to book.
+Customers trust the Google Verified badge and are usually ready to book.
+They've already searched in their local area and made a decision to reach out, you're not competing against a page of results, you're the first call they make.

 Google Ads can generate strong leads too, but they often include: